bagisto/user-guide/docs/2.3.0/multi-tenant-ecommerce/tenant-management.md

 ### Tenant Registration

-There are three steps to register on the SaaS module.
+There are three steps to register on the SaaS.

 **Step 1:** The Tenant has to enter the Authentication Credentials, like **email, password, and confirm password**, then click on **Continue** button.